 When I asked for compensation for several months of disrupted service that I paid full price for, I was offered a mere one-month credit, which I consider to be as good as a Band-Aid for a bullet wound.
 I then submitted a rebuttal to the FCC.
 My rebuttal mostly consisted of an additional request for their method of recording statistical data.
 In other words, I wanted to know how and why they think my line is stable.

 The response to the rebuttal came several days later from the same CenturyLink analyst.
 Again, it was quite apparent that my message wasn't read in its entirety; she seemed to have just skimmed over it to provide a quick, beat-around-the-bush response.
 She still did not provide their method for taking records.
 Furthermore, she said that my rebuttal contained no new information and didn't require a new response.

 My next rebuttal will be more assertive as it seems that this person has difficulty with reading comprehension.
 In conclusion, CenturyLink should simply be boycotted.
 I am personally planning to switch to a cellular hotspot (even though it costs more).
 CenturyLink is much too large of a company to provide sincere customer service.

 None of the representatives I have spoken with have ever visited my town, nor do they realize how unethical their practices are.

 They seem complacent in the way they do business and they are apathetic when it comes to customer service as long as they are making money.
 They have ethical blindness, which is a common ailment amongst large corporations.

-Review about: Centurylink Internet Service.
+Product or Service Mentioned: Centurylink Internet Service.

 Reason of review: Bad quality.